partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

     // Wait until there are exactly 5 consumable notes for Alice loop {
-        // Re-sync state to ensure we have the latest info client.sync_state().await?;
+        // Re-sync state to ensure we have the latest data client.sync_state().await?;

         // Fetch all consumable notes for Alice